 There is not a “required” GPA, but as you can imagine, the higher your GPA, the better.
 You do not need straight A’s, but having an above average GPA will help your chances of getting accepted to the school of your choice to continue your education.

 Your GPA is one of several factors that law schools evaluate during the admissions process.
-Schools also look at work experience, LSAT scores, undergraduate studies, what school you earned your undergraduate degree at, personal statements, recommendations and more.
+Schools also look at work experience, LSAT scores, undergraduate studies, where you earned your undergraduate degree, personal statements, recommendations and more.

-As you can imagine, admission to law schools is very competitive.
-Admission requirements vary school to school, but you will likely need at least a 3.4 GPA for the top 50 nationally ranked law schools.
+As you can imagine, admission to law school is very competitive.
+Admission requirements vary from school to school, but you will likely need at least a 3.21 GPA for the top 50 nationally ranked law schools.
 Again, there is not a “required” GPA, but having at least a 3.0 GPA will increase your odds of admission.

 What LSAT Scores are Required to Get a Law Degree?